jjhutchi/brewery-scrape/README.md

 # brewery-scrape
-An example of webscraping brewery rating data off HTML using R
+An example of webscraping brewery rating data with rvest in R.